jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/choosing-open-source/index.md

 date: 2022-01-03
 subtitle: What developers should look for in open-source software
 category: opinions
-tags: software, devops, vulnerability, company, security testing, risk
+tags: software, devops, vulnerability, company, security-testing, risk
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1641222993/blog/choosing-open-source/cover_oss.webp
 alt: Photo by MD_JERRY on Unsplash
 description:  Developers need to mitigate risks when using open-source software (OSS).
 We share basic aspects by which developers can guide their choice of OSS.